 You also need to think of other technical aspects of how your site’s pages are set up.
-One example is the use of headers on each page on.
+One example is the use of headers (H1, H2, H3, etc.).
 Another factor is responsiveness; how well your website displays on a mobile or tablet device.
-Speed of loading is also key, so you need to make sure that you have a decent cloud hosting package in place.
+The speed of loading is also key, so you need to make sure that you have a decent cloud hosting package in place.

 Building trust and authority

 All off-page factors have one thing in common – the aim is to demonstrate that your website is trustworthy in the eyes of Google for the keywords you wish to be ranked well for.
 Trust has to be earned.
-We all know this to be true at a personal level.
-We build up trust in someone or something over time when our expectations are constantly met or surpassed.
-The same is true for Google and this is why SEO takes time to work well.
+We all build up trust in someone or something over time when our expectations are constantly met or surpassed.
+The same process is true for Google, which is why SEO takes time to work well.
 This is especially true when you have set up a new website and don’t have an online history, so it will take more time and effort to gain good rankings from search engines than with an existing URL.

 Both quality and quantity are important

 Off-the-page SEO is all about building links on third party websites.
-All websites are given a series of ranking factors by Google that reflect their authority.
+All websites are given a series of ranking factors by Google that reflects their authority.
 The higher this figure, the more authoritative a website is perceived to be.
 In an ideal world, your website will have backlinks on top authority websites.
-Of course, this is not easy to achieve, so it is a good idea to target lower authority links too – it is all about getting a decent balance of quality and quantity.
+Of course, this is not always easy to achieve or to deliver quickly and cheaply, so it is a good idea to target lower authority links too – it is all about getting a decent balance of quality and quantity.